Description

 Learning Outcomes

-• Change leadership: The different roles change leaders and their colleagues need to play in a change process
+• Differentiate the roles change leaders and their colleagues play throughout the change process.

 Duration